xxtea/xxtea-ruby/README.md

 ## Note

-There is no decrypt_utf8 function in ruby 1.8.x or lower version.
+decrypt_utf8 is an alias of decrypt in ruby 1.8.x or lower version.